lino-framework/book/docs/dev/builddocs.rst

 Indeed you can verify that importing this module in a normal Python session will fail:

->>> from django.core.exceptions import ImproperlyConfigured
->>> try:
-...     import lino_book.projects.team.tests.test_notify  #doctest: +ELLIPSIS
+>>> import lino_book.projects.team.tests.test_notify  #doctest: +NORMALIZE_WHITESPACE +IGNORE_EXCEPTION_DETAIL +ELLIPSIS
-...     raise Exception("Oops, no exception was raised") ... except ImproperlyConfigured as e:
+Traceback (most recent call last):
-...     print(e)
+...
-Requested setting SITE, but settings are not configured.
+ImproperlyConfigured: Requested setting SITE, but settings are not configured.
 You must either define the environment variable DJANGO_SETTINGS_MODULE or call settings.configure() before accessing settings.

 As the error message tries to explain, the module refuses to import because :envvar:`DJANGO_SETTINGS_MODULE` is not set.
 That's related